ManageIQ/manageiq-documentation/_includes/create-tower-catalog-item.md

 4. Click **Add**.

-Then, create an Ansible Tower service catalog item:
+Then, create an Ansible Automation Platform service catalog item:

-1. Browse to menu: **Automation < Ansible Tower < Explorer**, then click on the **Templates** accordion menu.
+1. Browse to menu: **Automation < Ansible Automation Platform < Explorer**, then click on the **Templates** accordion menu.

-2. Click **Ansible Tower Templates** and select an Ansible Tower job or workflow template.
+2. Click **Ansible Automation Platform Templates** and select an Ansible Automation Platform job or workflow template.

 3. Click **Configuration**, then